parodos-dev/parodos-dev.github.io/content/docs/core-concepts/workflow-types/_index.md

 ### Assessment workflow
-In Orchestration, an assessment is akin to an infrastructure workflow that concludes with a recommended course of action.
+In the *Orchestrator*, an assessment is akin to an infrastructure workflow that concludes with a recommended course of action.
 Upon completion, the assessment yields a *workflowOptions* object, which presents a list of infrastructure workflows suitable from the user's inputs evaluation.

 To define this type, developers must include the following annotation in the workflow definition file: